 A few weeks ago I posted my favorite thin and crispy M&M cookie — the kind with lots of crinkles and folds and very little chewiness.
-This cookie, adapted from a Land o’ Lakes recipe, is the opposite.
-It’s a thick, sturdy dough perfect for holding together loads of M&Ms and chocolate.
-I reduced the salt slightly from the original since 2 teaspoons seemed like a lot, but I think the cookies would have been good either way.
-With all the candy, the salt should balance out.
+These “Jumbo M&M Chip Cookies” are adapted from a Land o’ Lakes recipe, and they are the opposite.
+They are thick, sturdy, and hold a lot of candy.

 One thing I noticed was that the dough was pretty dry.
 It wasn’t dry in a bad way, it just had a high proportion of flour to other ingredients and I’m a spoon lightly and sweep flour measurer.
 So be careful adding the flour.

 What I liked about these cookies was how sturdy they were and how good they looked wrapped individually.
 If I had a “Bake Sale” category, I would file it there….but I think I deleted by “Bake Sale” category.

 Jumbo M&M Chip Cookies

 4 1/4 cups all-purpose flour (19 oz/532 grams)

 3 sticks cool unsalted butter, cut up (12 oz/336 grams)

 1 1/4 cups granulated sugar (240 grams)

 1 1/4 cups firmly packed brown sugar (250 grams)